m-thirumal/installation_guide/aws/S3/Set-up user in Ubuntu/Mac.md

-# Set up User config in Ubuntu/Mac OS
+# Set Up User config in Ubuntu/Mac OS

 1. Create IAM user & have it ready `Access and Secrete key`
 2. Create `.aws` folder in your home directory